OAI/OpenAPI-Specification/versions/2.0.md

 ---|:---:|---
 <a name="swaggerSwagger"/>swagger | `string` | **Required.** Specifies the Swagger Specification version being used.
 It can be used by the Swagger UI and other clients to interpret the API listing.
 The value MUST be `"2.0"`.
 <a name="swaggerInfo"/>info | [Info Object](#infoObject) | **Required.** Provides metadata about the API.
 The metadata can be used by the clients if needed.
 <a name="swaggerHost"/>host | `string` | The host (name or ip) serving the API.
 This MUST be the host only and does not include the scheme nor sub-paths.
 It MAY include a port.
-If the `host` is not included, the host serving the documentation is to be used (incluing the port).
+If the `host` is not included, the host serving the documentation is to be used (including the port).
 The `host` does not support [path templating](#pathTemplating).
 <a name="swaggerBasePath"/>basePath | `string` | The base path on which the API is served, which is relative to the [`host`](#swaggerHost).
 If it is not included, the API is served directly under the `host`.
 The value MUST start with a leading slash (`/`).
 The `basePath` does not support [path templating](#pathTemplating).
 <a name="swaggerSchemes"/>schemes | [`string`] | The transfer protocol of the API.
 Values MUST be from the list: `"http"`, `"https"`, `"ws"`, `"wss"`.
 If the `schemes` is not included, the default scheme to be used is the one used to access the specification.
 <a name="swaggerConsumes"/>consumes | [`string`] | A list of MIME types the APIs can consume.
 This is global to all APIs but can be overridden on specific API calls.
 Value MUST be as described under [Mime Types](#mimeTypes).